 Your decision to visit will probably not be influenced by the weather, but the winter months can be akin to a UK early spring day with colder evenings, whilst the mid-summer months can be humid with the chance of the occasional cyclone (Typhoon).
 Hong Kong citizens love their air conditioning on high, particularly in shopping malls.
 A light wrap might be suggested!

 Why Hong Kong?

-If this is your first visit, invest in room with a harbour view.
+If this is your first visit, invest in a room with a harbour view.

 Check to see if there is a horse race meeting scheduled.
-There are two tracks, one at Happy Valley (near Causeway Bay) usually for night racing , the other at Sha Tin in the New Territories.
+There are two tracks, one at Happy Valley (near Causeway Bay) usually for night racing, the other at Sha Tin in the New Territories.
 A real experience, even if you do not gamble.
-Season is usually September to July.
+The season is usually September to July.

 Hong Kong is a work hard/play hard city that never seems to sleep, it just pauses for a few hours to catch its breath!

 Take time to explore on foot.
-Just walking the streets can be fascinating , but take a headed note paper from your hotel to assist with return directions.
+Just walking the streets can be fascinating, but take headed notepaper from your hotel to assist with return directions.
 Or take a tram ride and just enjoy the sights.
-Visit Aberdeen for the floating junks, Stanley or Ladies Market for bargain shopping – very little is the genuine article but the prices are very negotiable.
+Visit Aberdeen for the floating junks, Stanley or Ladies Market for bargain shopping.
+Very little is the genuine article but the prices are very negotiable.
 Head up to Lan Kwai Fong area for numerous bars and restaurants.

 Check to see if your hotel has a roof top bar – if not plan to visit one that does.
 The night time neon light show is amazing.

 Our featured hotels would be our suggestions, however through our local agents we have contract rates at many more.